Our favorite South Korea tours and excursions

 Gyeongju’s pretty Anapji Pond is particularly beguiling in the evening, when atmospherically lit pavilions are reflected in the lake’s glassy surface against a darkening sky.

 The pond was constructed by King Munmu in the year 674, when the Korean peninsula was dominated by the kingdom of Silla.
-In the 1970s, over 30,000 relics were discovered in and around the pond, including jewellery, pottery and a full royal barge – evidence of the power and splendour that this city enjoyed over a millennium ago.
+In the 1970s, over 30,000 relics were discovered in and around the pond, including jewelry, pottery and a full royal barge – evidence of the power and splendor that this city enjoyed over a millennium ago.

 Another important monument on this guided evening tour is the nearby Cheomseongdae Observatory – the oldest astronomical observatory in Asia.
 While you’re here, look out for the burial mounds of Silla-dynasty royals, illuminated in the distant darkness.
 There’s so much history in the air here, but our guides will fill in the blanks if you have any questions.